How to Merge Multiple Gmail Accounts in One Inbox

 We usually separate our lives into parts, such as family, work, leisure, and others.
 And we tend to do the same with our emails.
 If you have multiple email accounts, you know very well what we're talking about.

-It’s common to have at least two inboxes: one for work and one for personal usage.
-This is excellent since mixing both kinds of emails can be confusing.
-You may know of someone that has three or even four email accounts.
+You may know of someone who has three or even four email accounts.
 And no one can blame them for wanting an inbox just for e-commerce related emails, another one for academic purposes, and the third one for work.

-Although this may not be the best solution, it is the most accessible people can think of.
+When it comes to business emails, it still can happen, mainly for people who need to keep a personal, professional inbox and a team inbox.
+Imagine how great it would be to have them in the same account.
+No switching between tabs or windows all day long and saving time.
 If this is your case, you should know that there are some ways of having multiple Gmail accounts in one inbox.
 In this article, you are going to learn the complete process step by step.
 We hope that after this reading, you can finally centralize your emails in just one place in a way that your workflow can be improved 100%.

 A Quick Tip for Google Workspace or businesses in Gmail